fransiskusyoga/Neural-Network-PLL/Simulation/Readme.md

 ## Simulation Folder
-This folder contains all fiel to do simmulation
+This folder contains all file to do simmulation Analog verilog folder contains simmulation for analog verilog simmulator.
+It is tested in nc launc environment.
+Matlab folder contains all simulation that developed using matlab.

 ### Folders and Files
 - Matlab

   Matlab with simulink
   - ADPLL_base.slx: Model of full analog digital phase-locked loop.
 Use ADPLL_simulink.m to run this
   - ADPLL_autocor.slx: Model of full analog digital pahse locked loop with autocorrelation